 2 18-40 year olds with no ocular or systemic disease, myopia up to -4.00, astigmatism up to -2.00

-You can restart from the beginning of the vision test at any time.
+You can restart from the beginning of the eye test at any time.
 If you need to stop, simply exit your browser and come back whenever you are ready to take your test.
 There will be link on your order detail page and your order confirmation email.
-Simply click on the to resume your test.
+Simply click on the link to resume your test.